kirbiyik/personal-website/custom-pages/about_me.md

 </div>

-💻  🤖  I am a **Software Engineer** at **(To Be Announced :) )** and Master of Science student at **TUM**.

 I've experience and interest on
 * General Software Engineering
 * Machine Learning, NLP, Computer Vision, MLOps
 * (a bit) iOS and Web Development

 Below you can find my publications, projects for learning and blog posts.
-I also occasionaly work as a freelancer.
-Feel free to contact me through email or my social media.
+Feel free to contact me through email or my social media for any inquiries.

-Contact me through email for CV and references.